 Promotion of Responsible Investment

-In addition, in July 2021, we have set new goals for reduction in CO2 emission towards our contribution to a sustainable society.
-We will endeavor to transfer to an investment and financing portfolio that will contribute to the realization of Carbon-Free Society, while paying attention to integrity with the goals of the Paris Agreement.
+Additionally, in July 2021, we set targets for reducing CO2 emissions to contribute to the creation of a sustainable society.
+We aim to transfer to an investment portfolio that supports the realization of a decarbonized society, while paying attention to alignment with the goals of the Paris Agreement.

 Our Structure for Promoting Responsible Investment